-- Attend meetings - 2 or 3 a week if possible.
+- Attend meetings - 2 a week if possible.

 - When at meetings listen without judgement to others' sharing and for the similarities in their story to your own.

 - When you feel safe, start to share in meetings.
 Speak as honestly as you are able about your feelings, your story and what you are discovering about your self.

-- Talk to other members after meetings about what brought you to CoDA, ask members to share thier expereince of Co-Dependency and thier own path or recovery with you.
+- Talk to other members after meetings about what brought you to CoDA, ask members to share thier expereince of Co-Dependency and their own path or recovery with you.

 - Read the literature on sponsorship and then look for a Sponsor or Co-Sponsor to start working the CoDA program with.
 It is suggested that you start with ‘The First 14 Days”

 - Ask other members for thier phone numbers and make 'outreach' calls

 - Read some CoDA literature, the CoDA Blue Book is a good place to start.